myokit/myokit/README.md

 If you use Myokit in your research, please cite it using the information in our [CITATION file](https://github.com/myokit/myokit/blob/main/CITATION).

 We like to [keep track of who's using Myokit](http://myokit.org/publications/) for research (based on publications) and teaching (based on peronsal correspondence).
-If you've used Myokit in teaching, we're always happy to hear about it so please get in touch with michael[at]myokit.org.
+If you've used Myokit in teaching, we're always happy to hear about it so please get in touch via the [discussion board](https://github.com/myokit/myokit/discussions)!